nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Flagging a person : `flag`

 Flag a person in the HustleBook to mark them as important.
-Can also be used to unflag the person.

-Format: `flag INDEX f/FLAG`
+Format: `flag NAME`

+* `NAME` input should be a name found in the HustleBook.
+* `NAME` is not case-sensitive.
+* In the event where more than one name is matches `NAME` input, you would need to specify using `INDEX` of the list shown.

+### Unflagging a person : `unflag`

+Unflag a person in the HustleBook to unmark flagged clients.

+Format: `unflag NAME`

-* `FLAG` input should either be true or false.
+* `NAME` input should be a name found in the HustleBook.
-* `True` or `False` is not case-sensitive.
+* `NAME` is not case-sensitive.
+* In the event where more than one name is matches `NAME` input, you would need to specify using `INDEX` of the list shown.

 ### Sorting all persons : `sort`